 Non-forcible sexual intercourse with a person who is under the age of legal consent.

-Any unwelcome sexual conduct which is related to any condition of employment or evaluation of student performance.
+Any unwelcome sexual conduct which is related to any condition of employment, evaluation of student performance, or participation in any College programs and/or activities.
 It includes unwarranted sex-related comments, sexually explicit comments or graphics, unwelcome touching, etc. Sexual harassment can take the form of making derogatory jokes based on sex, crude or offensive language, spreading rumors about a person's sexuality, placing a compromising photo on the web, or ogling.
 These behaviors cause the recipient discomfort or humiliation, and continue after the recipient has made clear that they want them to stop.

 The actual or threatened physical, sexual or psychological and emotional abuse between persons in a platonic, professional or intimate relationship.
 The violence is motivated by the perpetrator's desire to exert control and/or power over the victim in a way that undermines the victim's sense of safety and self.